nqazimn/ETL_netflix_movie_db/README.md

 # Paul

-* Downloaded the raw file "netflix_titles.csv" (from https://www.kaggle.com/shivamb/netflix-shows) and cleaned it to remove extraneous columns.
+* Downloaded the raw file "netflix_titles.csv" (from https://www.kaggle.com/shivamb/netflix-shows) and cleaned it in Excel to remove extraneous columns.
 Renamed the file "netflix_titles_transformed.csv" and saved it into the Resources folder.

 * Created a Jupyter Notebook and read the following cleaned CSVs into a Pandas dataframe, verifying column order and formatting: netflix_titles_transformed.csv